oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 Constants for the connection :attr:`pool.status` read-only attribute.

-.. list-table-with-summary::  Constants for the connection ``pool.status`` Attribute
+.. constants-table::  Constants for the connection ``pool.status`` Attribute
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the pool.status attribute.
-The second column displays the value of the constant.
-The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.POOL_STATUS_CLOSED``
       - 6002
       - The connection pool has been closed.